Skengrobot/beaglebone-examples/README.md

 nanoseconds, parameters are units of tq.
 Check the kernel documentation and CANBus wiki for more details.
 Run:

-	ip link set can0 type can tq 125 prop-seg 6 phase-seg1 7 phase-seg2 2 sjw 1 reset-ms 100
+	ip link set can0 type can tq 125 prop-seg 6 phase-seg1 7 phase-seg2 2 sjw 1 restart-ms 100

-The reset-ms is useful because if the bus is swamped with errors and nothing else can transmit, it'll clear everything after that time elapses.
+The restart-ms is useful because if the bus is swamped with errors and nothing else can transmit, it'll clear everything after that time elapses.
 You then need to start the interface:

 	ifconfig can0 up